MicrosoftDocs/CordovaDocs/cordovadocs/tips-workarounds/general-tips.md

 	...replacing "path-to-project" with the path to the Cordova project inside your Visual Studio solution (not the solution root) and "cordova-plugin-camera" with the plugin you wish to install.
 You might also replace "cordova@5.1.1" with the version of Cordova you are using in your project as long as it is 5.0.0 or later.

+    > [!NOTE]
-    > **Note**: With this method you might not see these plugins listed in the **Installed** tab of the config.xml designer but they will be present in the project and included in build or source control operations.
+    > With this method you might not see these plugins listed in the **Installed** tab of the config.xml designer but they will be present in the project and included in build or source control operations.

 #### Using the npm Command